mdrobinson/mdrobinson.github.io/_posts/2016-12-08-end-of-semester-thoughts.md

 YACS On Docker

 So far, I have created two blog posts about my experiences working with the stellar YACS team to create the Docker build used by YACS.
 It was a long journey that started mid-November.
 I started with a working Dockerfile that was created and maintained by Richie, and a dream to make the secure Nginx configuration for YACS.
 I learned a lot by reading the Nginx docs.
-I used the Nginx configuration of my homelab as reference when creating the Nginx configuration for YACS, making the Nginx configuration as secure as possible.
+I used the Nginx configuration of my homelab as reference when I created the Nginx configuration for YACS, which made the Nginx configuration as secure as possible.

 External Contribution